CoLRev-Environment/bib-dedupe/paper/paper.md

 <!-- ## Duplicate definition -->

-We define duplicates as potentially differing bibliographic representations of the same real-world record [cf. @RathboneEtAl2015].
+I define duplicates as potentially differing bibliographic representations of the same real-world record [cf. @RathboneEtAl2015].
 This conceptual definition is operationalized as follows.
 The following are considered **duplicates**: